home-assistant-tutorials/07.toggle-card-to-hacs/README.md

 ![git hash](img/git-hash.png)

-If you want to show a version number instead the HACS documentation advises to create a tag with the version PLUS making a realse of it.
+If you want to show a version number instead the HACS documentation advises to create a tag with the version PLUS making a release of it.
-As this tutorials are not versionized, I don't show this.
+As this tutorials are not versioned I don't show this.

 ## Using the custom card